Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Conclusion

 \section{Conclusion}

-In this study, we use individual-level administrative records from Sweden and a novel grouped fixed-effects (GFE) estimator to estimate the effect of abortion on mental health in young women.
-The idea of the GFE estimator is that individuals who share similar unobserved characteristics are clustered in groups.
+In this study, we use individual-level administrative records from Sweden and the novel GFE estimator to quantify the causal impact of abortion on mental health in young women.
+The GFE estimator clusters individuals with similar unobserved characteristics in groups.
 Within these groups, unobserved heterogeneity is allowed to vary with age.
-By applying the GFE, we estimate a precise null-effect of abortion on mental health.
-This result stands in sharp contrast to a positive and significant relationship between abortion and mental health obtained from OLS estimates with individual-specific fixed-effects stressing the importance to account for time-varying unobserved heterogeneity.
+Using this method, we estimate a precise null-effect of abortion on mental health.
+The result stands in contrast to the positive and significant associations between abortion and mental health obtained from several different identification strategies, not taking time-varying unobserved heterogeneity into account.

-In our main specification with two groups, a small but significant share of women exhibits a high unobserved mental health risk.
-The majority of women have a low unobserved risk to develop mental health problems.
-We show that the estimated profiles likely capture decisions that result in risky health behaviors, such as unprotected sex or excessive drinking.
-As these decisions are generally unobserved by researchers, the GFE estimator is necessary to obtain an unbiased estimate of the parameter of interest.
-Based on these insights, we propose a model of risky choices and mental health.
-Heterogeneity in decision-making and mental health is generated by differences in self-control problems across groups.
-The estimated parameters from moment matching suggest a large degree of self-control problems in the group of women with high unobserved mental health risk.
+In our main specification with two groups, a small but significant share of women exhibits a high unobserved mental health risk while most women have a low unobserved risk.
+We show that the estimated profiles of unobserved heterogeneity likely capture decisions that result in risky health behaviors, such as unprotected sex or excessive drinking.
+These decisions are generally unobserved by researchers.
+Thus, the GFE estimator is necessary to obtain an unbiased estimate of the parameter of interest.
+Based on these considerations, we propose a model of risky choices and mental health.
+The estimated parameters from moment matching suggest a large degree of self-control problems among high-risk women.
 Our model can explain observed disparities in mental health trajectories across groups.